selfishprimate/gerillass-docs/content/docs/latest/linear-gradient.md

 {{< featured type="Mixin" name="linear-gradient" >}}

-The Linear Gradient mixin helps you to generate smooth (or sharp) transitions between two or more specified colors.
+**Linear Gradient** Sass mixin helps you to generate smooth (or sharp) transitions between two or more specified colors.

 The one-line method makes it very easy to use.
 To generate a linear gradient you must pass values for gradient's angle of `$direction` and at least two color values.
 You can also add color-stop points (starting and ending positions of colors).